shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 ### A Gluu Server VM

-For development you need a virtual machine with Gluu Server installed as well as the client software that may allow you to run (play) the machine.
-Recall Gluu Server installation is constrained to a number of [linux distributions](https://gluu.org/docs/ce/installation-guide).
+For development, you need a virtual machine with Gluu Server installed as well as the client software that may allow you to run (play) the machine.
+Recall Gluu Server installation is constrained to a number of [Linux distributions](https://gluu.org/docs/ce/installation-guide).
 The Gluu server version used should match that of the machines you are targetting for production environment.

 Ideally, you should populate your Gluu Server with data (e.g. users/groups) to somewhat resemble a testing or production server of your organization.
 Writing a plugin to be run on a server with no users other than admin will lead to very poor testing scenarios.